Dev.to Feed Widget for Website. No-code - Poper

 OSS maintainers

 Maintainers post release notes, RFC discussions, and tutorial walkthroughs on Dev.to.
-Embed the tag stream for your project on your docs site so users find every relevant article in one place, including community contributions, not just official releases.
+Embed the maintainer's username feed on your docs site so users find that author's latest public articles next to the project.

 Developer advocate setup with keynote stage and slide deck showing 'Building developer communities at scale' on slide 14/24, presenter on stage, and a community-call schedule sidebar with Office Hours, Discord AMA, and Workshop events